From Silos to Consolidation

 The CDM approach is built on breaking down systems and their databases into consistent and agreed formats.
 Rob Jones: “The idea is that there’s an agreed format for some of these key pieces of data.
 By pre-aligning your data, you're creating the architecture or framework which allows you to create the connections.
 If you fall in line with the Common Data Model, you’ve already gone a long way towards an integration framework.”

 - Start by mapping your data to create a master data taxonomy.
 Categorise your existing data sets and check the terms of reference.
 Are they consistent or inconsistent?
 Could they be open to interpretation or are they universally clear and understood?

 - Review the quality of your data.
-As our integration expert advises: “In terms of value, data quality and a single version of the truth is the holy grail.
-You want your data to drive, be predictive.
+As our integration expert advises: “In terms of value, data quality and a single version of the truth are the holy grail.
+You want your data to drive, to be predictive.
 You can’t base that on faulty intelligence.
-When you are bringing data into your ERP system there’s a risk that you’re going to pollute rather than integrate it.”
+When you're bringing data into your ERP system there’s a risk that you’re going to pollute rather than integrate it.”

 - Align your system and people processes.
 For example:

 - An apparently simple classification could have nuances.
 Is a ‘customer’ someone with an ongoing service contract or someone who made a one-off purchase 18 months ago?

 - What checks and balances are currently in place?
 Rob Jones: “The more integrated a model you have, the more control you need at various points.
 There can be too much comfort drawn from the fact that because data is flowing between systems electronically it’s assumed to be correct.
 You need that control mechanism, whether it’s about basic access, or what we call a reconciliation culture.”

 - Is the same information entered manually more than once?
 For many businesses, this behaviour is the costly and inefficient norm.

 - Which system has primacy over the data?
 Rob Jones: “For example, CRM has ownership of address details, but you don’t want it to drive a customer’s credit limit, which should be controlled by the finance team.”